How to Resolve Rate Limited Requests (429 Too Many Requests)

 How to Configure the Bot Rate Limiter

-Some bots are default exempt from rate limitings, like Google, Bing, and several monitoring systems.
+Some bots are exempt from rate limiting by default, like Google, Bing, and several monitoring systems.
 These bots never get rate limited since they usually abide by the robots.txt.
 However, some bots don’t follow the instructions given in robots.txt or are used by abusive crawlers.
 These bots will be rate limited at one request per second.
 Any requests over this limit will then return a 429 error.
 If you want, you can override the system-wide configuration on who gets blocked and who does not.
 To get started, place the following in a config file called /data/web/nginx/http.ratelimit:

 map $http_user_agent $limit_bots {